by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 The Heart and Blood

-Beyond sleep, the cardiovascular data is uncomfortable in how consistent it is:
+Beyond sleep, the cardiovascular data is uncomfortable in how consistent it is.

 For healthy people, this is interesting trivia.
 For people with existing heart conditions, it might be worth knowing that the electromagnetic environment can be one more variable in their risk picture.
+If you track your blood pressure or HRV, compare your readings against current Kp levels — you might notice a pattern.

 Mood and the Wired-Tired Feeling